How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

+On average across metrics and datasets, offline prompt-tuning methods exhibit higher calibration error than when combined with a calibration technique.
+This aligns with prior empirical findings \cite{dor}.
+A previously unexplored question is: \textit{to what extent does fine-tuning CLIP in a distributed setting worsen calibration?} As shown in the last column of Tab.~\ref{tab:cifar_offline_horizontal}, the same methods exhibit substantially higher calibration error in FL across all metrics.
+While prior work \cite{nucfl} reports similar trends, it is limited to ResNets trained from scratch.
+In contrast, we study CLIP fine-tuning in FL, which is particularly relevant given its widespread downstream use.

-The results in Tab. \ref{tab:in-dist} suggest that miscalibration due to fine-tuning CLIP in FL is inevitable, as in ResNets \cite{nucfl}.
-Thus, evaluating the progress of FL based on accuracy alone, as in recent state-of-the-art FL methods \cite{fedotp,fedpha,fedpgp}, gives an incomplete assessment of performance.
+In summary, the results in Tab.~\ref{tab:cifar_offline_horizontal} indicate that \textit{\textbf{fine-tuning CLIP in the FL setting consistently introduces miscalibration}}, mirroring observations for ResNets \cite{nucfl}.
+Therefore, assessing CLIP-based FL methods solely based on accuracy, as done in several recent works \cite{fedotp,fedpha,fedpgp}, provides an incomplete evaluation of their performance.